 Digital Asset Framework

-While you are researching about a cryptocurrency, it could be significant to look at the framework it works on.
+While you are researching a cryptocurrency, it could be significant to look at the framework it works on.
 Most of the recognized exchanges look at the Digital Asset Framework before listing the currency on their database.
-The framework is usually publicly released, so that both developers and holders know why an asset may or may not be traded on a specific platform.
+The framework is usually publicly released so that both developers and holders know why an asset may or may not be traded on a specific platform.

 There are 6 broad categories in a Digital Asset Framework:

-- Whether the asset is an open financial system: There are considerations of who controls the asset and whether a single authority have control over it.
+- Whether the asset is an open financial system: There are considerations of who controls the asset and whether a single authority has control over it.
 In this regard, there are also considerations of whether the technology is fresh and solves a problem.
 Economic freedom is another consideration.
 This is usually noted by how easy it is for the members of a society to participate in the economic exchange of the asset.
 Decentralization and enabling of a consensus in the operations is also important.